-The neck supports the head and protects nerves, it can be at risk of injury, and conditions that can restrict motion.
-About 10 to 20 percent of adults experience neck discomfort and the likelihood, that someone may develop neck pain as they age.
+The neck supports the head and protects nerves; it can be at risk of injury and conditions that can restrict motion.
+About 10 to 20 percent of adults experience neck discomfort and the likelihood that someone may develop neck pain as they age.

-Leaning over a computer or smartphone, bad posture, and chronic stress are common causes of neck pain.
+Leaning over a computer or smartphone, lousy posture, and chronic stress are common causes of neck pain.
 Although, In a small percentage, it may be the root of more severe issues like whiplash, osteoarthritis, and cervical spondylitis.

 Causes